 Following these steps waterfall-style, where each step is perfected before moving onto the next, means it can take months to complete a strategy roadmap.
 So instead, consider applying Design Thinking, Lean Startup and Agile methods to deliver a series of minimum viable strategy roadmaps in short 1-2 week cycles.

-What are Design Thinking, Lean Startup and Agile?
+Design Thinking, Lean Startup and Agile Methodologies

-Design Thinking is a human-centred approach to understanding and solving problems by challenging assumptions and redefining the problem in order to help find alternative answers.
+Design Thinking is a human-centered approach to understanding and solving problems by challenging assumptions and redefining the problem in order to help find alternative answers.
 Design Thinking is best described by the Interaction Design Foundation’s five-stage design thinking process.

 Blog writer and author Eric Ries wrote about and popularized Lean Startup as a method for rapidly developing products that customers want by following a scientific approach through cycles of building minimum viable products, testing, learning and pivoting or persevering.